Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 Shimano, Look, Speedplay, and Time each make different levels of road bike pedals to serve the range of road cyclists, from recreational riders to racers.
 The pedals run from as little as $40, £35, €35, less than what you pay for a tire, to 10-15x that amount, a sum that you would pay for an alloy upgrade wheelset.
 Yeah, really!

-Getting cleats with more or less float than the standard ones that come with the pedal system or longer axles can cost extra.
+Getting cleats with more or less float or longer axles that aren’t standard can add to the cost.

-As with other categories of bike gear, the highest-priced pedals are generally lighter, have higher strength-to-weight materials, and have design specs that they claim will provide higher performance levels.
-While weight-weenies and prestige buyers may see some value in these attributes, they make little, if any, noticeable performance difference to road cycling enthusiasts.
+As with other categories of bike gear, the highest-priced pedals are generally lighter, have higher strength-to-weight materials, have design specs that claim to provide higher performance levels, etc. While weight-weenies and prestige buyers may see some value in these attributes, they make little, if any, noticeable performance difference to road cycling enthusiasts.

 Design